Image credit: Moncler

 • It traces some animal-derived materials to the first production stage.

-Based on all publicly available information we’ve reviewed, we rate Moncler “Not Good Enough” overall.
+Based on all publicly available information we’ve reviewed, we rate Moncler “It’s a Start” overall.

 Last updated May 2023